Effective Date: January 1, 2023

 Your Personal Information is not shared with third parties without your permission, except as described below.

-We safeguard the security of the information you provide to us with physical, electronic, and administrative procedures.
+We protect the security of the information you provide to us with reasonable and appropriate physical, electronic, and administrative safeguards.
 For certain features of our Services we use industry-standard SSL-encryption to enhance the security of data transmissions.
 Your account information is password-protected for your privacy and security.
 While we strive to protect your information, we cannot guarantee the security of the Internet, and cannot ensure the security of the information that is transmitted through the Internet.

 Some portions of the Services (for example our presence on social media) allow users to submit comments, reviews, ratings and other information that may be displayed on the Services and viewed by others.
 We recommend that you do not post on or through the Services any information that you do not want to make available to other users or the public generally.
 You assume all responsibility for any loss of privacy or other harm resulting from information you post publicly.